 Community Health Nurses work with people and their families to help prevent disease, maintain health and treat any existing health problems.

-The MDHSS Community nursing aims to support and maintain patient independence, safety and healthy lifestyle, at the same time as providing assistance to carers.
+MDHSS Community Nursing aims to support and maintain patient independence, safety and healthy lifestyle, at the same time as providing assistance to carers with

 - Care after a hospital stay (Post Acute Care)

 - General Nursing Care, including assistance with chronic conditions